ARWL2016/voting-app/README.md

 - Make sure the error messaging is appropriate for all of the forms
 - add better validation to the username field (max length)
 - add a modal to the delete topic function
-- add responsiveness – especially to the navbar
 - don't show chart if there is no data

 #### Possible Features